YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

 ```
 def screenshot(
       animations: nil,
+      caret: nil,
       mask: nil,
       omitBackground: nil,
       path: nil,
       quality: nil,
+      scale: nil,
       timeout: nil,
       type: nil)
 ```

 Returns the buffer with the captured screenshot.

-This method waits for the [actionability](https://playwright.dev/python/docs/actionability) checks, then scrolls element into view before taking a screenshot.
+This method waits for the [actionability](../actionability.md) checks, then scrolls element into view before taking a screenshot.
 If the element is detached from DOM, the method throws an error.

 ## scroll_into_view_if_needed